North Arm

 Despite this hand shearing continued at many other farms until the early 1960s.

 North Arm was owned by the Falkland Islands Company until 1991, when it was sold to the government.
 There is a school, a community centre and a shop that opens for three hours a week.

 The North Arm farm itself is 277000 acre in size.

+The settlement is notable for the still unresolved disappearance and subsequent suspected murder of Royal Marine Alan Addis in August of 1980.